Airport Extension for Data-as-a-Service

 - Cost Efficiency

-- Data can be stored in the cloud or on-premises in a data center, clients can be pointed to the most efficient location.
-Data can be served from CDNs or streamed directly from the Arrow Flight server as necessary.
+- Data can be stored in the cloud or on-premises.
+Clients are automatically directed to the most efficient location.
+Data can be served from CDNs or streamed directly from Arrow Flight servers as needed.

 Architecture